 Just look at this place!
 Moscow’s first design hostel, Sputnik, has a swanky interior, complete with all sorts of rooms.
 The private sleep boxes will recharge your soul for the next day of adventuring, and there’s a killer lounge in the attic.

 33. Get creative!

 Art.
 Art.
 Art!
-Onas Hostel in Argentina is covered in eclectic artwork, and is a perfect retreat for creative travellers.
+Onas Hostel in Argentina is covered in eclectic artwork, and is a perfect for creative travellers in search of a unique place to stay.
 The surrounding neighbourhood is brimming with life and culture, and breakfast is free!

 34. Wooden POSHtel